Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Expected Runtime as an Observable

-All elements of the almost surely terminating subspace $V_S$ are pure states.
-We further define the set of partial density operators upon which program $S$ almost surely terminates: Then our representation of $A_S$ as can stated as the following:
+Now we can present the main result of this section.
+Note that all elements of the almost surely terminating subspace $V_S$ defined by Eq. (\ref{almost-term}) are pure states.
+We further define the set of partial density operators upon which program $S$ almost surely terminates: Then our representation of $A_S$ can be stated as the following:

 \begin{theorem}[Observable Representation of Runtime] For any quantum program $S$ and for all $\rho \in W_S$, we have:

 \end{theorem}